 You probably already know that there are many plants that are toxic to pets.
 If you need a list, the American Kennel Club has a great list of plants to avoid for dogs and pets.

 Personally, I learned this the difficult way.
-One day, I turned my back for a split second and my dog, Henry poked his bad eye in a family’s yard.
-We were out of town visiting, but I immediately called my vet for advice.
+One day, I turned my back for a split second and my dog, Henry, poked his bad eye.
+We were out of town visiting a family member, but I immediately called my vet for advice.
 However, if I’d been in town or the poke would’ve been worse, we would’ve made a trip to the vet or emergency vet.
 Thankfully, Henry’s eye healed without any issues.

 2. Poisons

 You may be mindful of what you put on your plants and shrubs and where you store your chemicals (if you use them).
-But if you visit a family or friend’s yard can you confidently say chemicals are stored properly?
+But if you visit a family or friend’s yard, can you confidently say chemicals are stored properly?
 Or what if your dog rolls on the grass and then licks his/her paws?
-Will he/she be ingesting toxic chemicals?
+Will he be ingesting toxic chemicals?
 Never assume others take care of landscape and lawn chemicals in the same way you do in your yard.
+Always ask before you let your pup explore any yard.

 3. Fence